 Below is a description of each committee of the Board.
 Each of the committees has authority to engage legal counsel or other experts or consultants, as it deems appropriate to carry out its responsibilities.
 The Board has determined that each member of each committee meets the applicable rules and regulations regarding "independence" and that each member is free of any relationship that would interfere with his individual exercise of independent judgment with regard to SCYNEXIS.
-The charters for each of these committees are available on our website at www.scynexis.com.
+Each of these committees has a charter, and the charters for each of these committees are available on our website at www.scynexis.com.